sfong412/Typing-of-the-Groove/README.md

 # Typing of the Groove

 A small rhythm game inspired by the Bust-a-Groove series & the Typing of the Dead series.
-Use your keyboard to type the required randomly-generated word before pressing the generated letter on the fourth beats of a song.
+Use your keyboard to type the required randomly-generated word before pressing the generated letter on each consecutive fourth beat of a song.

 Programming, design, graphics & menu music by Sherman Fong.